Startup Books Entrepreneurs Can Learn Quickly and Cheaply—from Books

 The bookseller for these startup books is Better World Books (BWB)—an inspirational company itself.
 It was born in 2003, when a group of recent college graduates sold their used textbooks online.
 Their success eventually led to the creation of a revolutionary new business model where used books are collected primarily from libraries, booksellers, colleges, and universities in six countries and then are either resold online, donated or recycled.

-BWB is a purpose driven company and one of the 82 Founder B Corporations, like Venture Founders was.
+BWB is a purpose-driven company and one of the 82 Founder B Corporations, like Venture Founders was.
 Apart from anything else, for every book it sells, it donates one as well.
 They sell both new and used books, at very competitive prices and delivered free in the US.
 Dustin Holland, the President and CEO of Better World Books is a Board Member of Books for Africa, one of the NGOs supported by Venture Founders.

 To date, BWB has donated almost 27 million books worldwide, has raised close to $29 million for libraries and literacy, and has saved more than 326 million books from landfills.